bahp/django-protondx/README.md

 Then, lets create a virtual environment for our project (e.g. virtualenv)

-    $ virtualenv -p python3-path virtualenv-name   # Create the environment
+    $ virtualenv -p <python3-path> <virtualenv-name>  # Create the environment
-    $ source virtualenv-name/bin/activate          # Activate virtual enviroment
+    $ source <virtualenv-name>/bin/activate           # Activate virtual enviroment

+Then, go to the corresponding folder and install the requirements

+    $ pip install -r requirements.txt   # Install requirements

 ## Usage

-Show how to use the project or library.
+Remember to do the migrations when altering the database

+    $ python manage.py makemigrations <appname>
+    $ python manage.py migrate

+If it is the first time, create a superuser (user:cbit, pass:toor)

+    $ cd protondx
+    $ python manage.py createsu

+Run the server locally

+    $ python manage.py runserver

+Go to the browser and access the admin localhost:8000/admin

+For more information read the django docs

 ## Reference

 + [jxson](https://gist.github.com/jxson) - [README.md](https://gist.github.com/jxson/1784669)